innolitics/rdm/rdm/init_files/documents/software_release_activity_record.md

 ---
-id: RELEASEREC-001
+id: SRAR-001
-title: Software Release Record
+title: Software Release Activity Record
 ---

 # Purpose

-The purpose of this document is to provide a record of the verification steps for the software release activity, as performed for {{device.name}}.
+The purpose of this document is to provide a record of the verification steps for the software release activity, as performed for {{device.name}}, as well as a record of how the release was built.

 # Scope